Ear Cleaning services

 Preparatory steps for irrigation earwax removal

-For irrigation to work first time it is important that you soften the earwax, softening it before the procedure is undertaken will ensure that it is successful.
-You should use an oil for a few days before removal to soften and prepare the wax for the procedure.
+For irrigation to work the first time it is important that you soften the earwax, softening it before the procedure is undertaken will ensure that it is successful.
+You should use oil for a few days before removal to soften and prepare the wax for the procedure.
 You should drop or spray your oil into your ear at night just before bed allowing it to work overnight.

 What happens during an irrigation ear wax removal appointment?